TEACHER TOOLKIT

 STUDENT ACTIVITIES

-The Energy Game Changers student activities page features games, educational lessons, downloadable PDFs and more!
-Access in the classroom or at home to learn more about energy efficiency and have fun joining the Energy Game Changers!
+The Connect2Next: Pathway to the Future student activities page features games, educational lessons, downloadable PDFs and more!
+Access in the classroom or at home to learn more about STEM and career pathways!

 Student Activities Page

 This downloadable PDF features in-depth articles relating to the subject.
-The handbook is written in a way that appeals to both students and parents, allowing students to bring the handbook home to share.
+The guide is written in a way that appeals to both students and parents, allowing students to bring the guide home to share.

 HANDS-ON LESSONS